Raj-Srikar/BYTMoD/README.md

     python manage.py runserver 0.0.0.0:8000
 Voila!
 Now the server is up and running.
 You can test it by visiting [127.0.0.1:8000](http://127.0.0.1:8000) in your browser.
 This is the Homepage of the server.
 However, the setup hasn't finished yet.
 So let's close the terminal for now.

+#### Configuring Firefox Nightly:
+*(If you have a YouTube Premium account, you can skip to the "[For YouTube Premium Users](#for-youtube-premium-users)" section.
+You don't need to install Firefox and set the defaults.
+The goal here is to avoid ads at all costs.)*

-Now install [Firefox Nightly Browser](https://play.google.com/store/apps/details?id=org.mozilla.fenix) on your mobile from the Play Store.
+Install [Firefox Nightly Browser](https://play.google.com/store/apps/details?id=org.mozilla.fenix) on your mobile from the Play Store.
 We are using this browser because autoplay on every other mobile browsers has been disabled ever since.
 So either no other mobile browser will allow a video to be played immediately when a website is visited, or they'll play it only on mute.
 Even YouTube does the same thing.
 Only this mobile browser has the option to enable it.
 Do it by navigating to the browser `Settings`, then `Site Permissions` and enable `Autoplay` by clicking the first option and selecting the `Allow audio and video` option inside.

 <img src="https://user-images.githubusercontent.com/65415209/165261330-849892ac-3787-4d4e-8ddc-3fa0c4aed6fe.gif" width="25%"></img>